danuker/symreg/README.md

 The author wishes to eventually implement the following further features (but pull requests are welcome as well, of course):

-* ~~Switch the Program representation to a tree instead of a tuple.~~ This would allow:
-    * ~~Crossover between individuals~~
-    * Better printing of programs (with parentheses, or infix notation, or spreadsheet formulas...)
-    * Better simplification (right now, only constants are simplified)
+* Multiprocessing (threading is not enough, because we're CPU bound and there is the GIL).
 * Split validation data from training data
-    * early stopping on validation error increase instead of staleness of training error
+    * stopping criterion on validation error increase
-* More crossover for more successful individuals?
+        * but must allow for random error fluctuations
+* Use a non-linear performance example
-* Allow choosable fitness function and function building blocks
+* Allow choosable fitness function and `Program` building blocks
-* Multiprocessing (threading is not enough, because we're CPU bound and there is the GIL).
-* Implement predict_proba, which polls all the individuals in a population?
+* Better printing of programs (with parentheses, or infix notation, graphviz like GPLearn, or spreadsheet formulas...)
+* Gradient descent for constants
+    * Can be implemented as a mutation; but must tune its performance (i.e., how often should it happen, how much time to spend etc.)
+    * Consider Adam optimizer
+* Evaluation caching
+    * Remember last N program scores in a dictionary regardless of score
+* Allow richer predictions, returning percentiles (which would inform of model uncertainty)
+* Allow `fit_partial` straight from `symreg`, to continue training from an interactive session
 * Pretty plots while training
     * Perhaps a UI like Formulize?
-* Evaluation caching
-    * Remember last N program scores in a dictionary regardless of score
-* Gradient descent for constants
-    * Can be implemented as a mutation; but must tune its performance (i.e., how often should it happen, how much time to spend etc.)
-* Automated speed and quality tests (currently, we test manually using the notebook and/or profiler).
-* Allow `fit_partial` straight from `symreg`

 Feedback is appreciated.
 Please comment as a GitHub issue, or any other way ([you can contact the author directly here](https://danuker.go.ro/pages/contactabout.html)).